 All transfers of used nuclear fuel from wet storage to dry storage are conducted under surveillance of the International Atomic Energy Agency.

-A small amount of non-nuclear-fuel high-level waste exists in Canada, and all of it is kept at the Chalk River Laboratories (CRL).
+A small amount of non-nuclear-fuel high-level radioactive waste exists in Canada, and all of it is stored at Chalk River Laboratories.

-This waste comes from two main sources: the production of medical isotopes and waste generated from early reprocessing experiments conducted from the 1940s to the 1960s.
+This waste comes from 2 main sources: the production of medical isotopes and waste generated from early reprocessing experiments conducted from the 1940s to the 1960s.

 Early reprocessing experiments

-CRL stores liquid waste which resulted from fuel reprocessing (done between 1949 and 1956).
-The waste is stored in three tanks.
+CRL stores liquid from fuel reprocessing (done between 1949 and 1956).
+The waste is stored in 3 tanks.
 The last transfer of radioactive liquid solutions to any of these storage tanks occurred in 1968, and no liquids have been added since then.

 Between 1958 and 1960, AECL conducted some experiments to convert high-level radioactive liquid solutions into a solid (glass).
 The program generated 50 glass blocks, each weighing about 2 kilograms, which are now safely stored onsite.